-My friend was trying to illustrate an important point: We can’t really claim to be the kind of person who loves God unless we learn to love others.
+My friend was trying to illustrate an important point: you can’t really claim to be the kind of person who loves God unless we learn to love others, including those who drive you crazy.
 We hear it all the time: God loves everybody.
 Well, that may be fine for God, but for most of us love is a good idea in the abstract and nearly impossible in the everyday world.

 We don’t have very many people we could claim as close friends, much less as people we love.
 The pace of our life does not provide many places where we can really get close to others.
 There are even fewer settings where we can learn how to love others.

 Learn how to love?
 Isn’t love supposed to just happen?
 In romance, in friendships, in finding a community that feels “safe,” most people expect that love will be organic, natural and self-generating.
 We would like to think that if we walked into Central Perk as a complete stranger, we could walk out with a whole new set of friends.
-But Central Perk closed down when Friends did, and we’re not in Manhattan anymore.
+But Central Perk closed down when Friends did, and most of us are not in Manhattan.
 Love is a great ideal, until we have to work it out with other people, then we begin to wonder if love is worth all the grief.
 It’s time-consuming, expensive and, worst of all, it’s not all-about-me.

 But love is a way we can imitate God:

 Be imitators of God, therefore, as dearly loved children, and live a life of love, just as Christ loved us and gave himself up for us as a fragrant offering and sacrifice to God.
 Ephesians 5:1

 The Apostle Paul called for followers of Jesus to live a “life of love,” which sounds great until you actually try to do it.
 Jesus lived a life of love, and it got him killed.
 Do we really want to try to be like Jesus?